microsoft/service-fabric-observer/FabricObserver/PackageRoot/Data/Plugins/Readme.txt

-Your Observer plugins live here.
+Your Observer plugins must live here.

 How to implement an observer in our extensibility model*